Pseudo-Lab/pseudodiffusers/book/intro.md

 This is the repository of Pseudo Lab's Text-to-Image Generation (feat.
 Diffusion) team.

-:bulb: Our aim is to review papers and code related to image generation and text-to-image generation models, approach them theoretically, and conduct various experiments by fine-tuning Diffusion based models.
+:bulb: Our aim is to review papers and code related to image generation and text-to-image generation models, approach them theoretically, and conduct various experiments by fine-tuning diffusion based models.

 [About Us - Pseudo Lab](https://www.linkedin.com/company/pseudolab/)